-Saizen Growth Hormone Helps Infertility
+Saizen Growth Hormone Ups IVF Success

 “...in a subgroup of patients who respond sub-optimally to standard ovarian stimulation regimens for IVF-ET and who have ultrasound-diagnosed polycystic ovaries, systemic growth hormone is an effective adjunctive therapy.”

-In another study (3) on growth hormone supplemented IVF cycles in poor responders, 159 women were studied as they pursued a total of 488 IVF treatment cycles between 2002 and 2006, comprising 221 cycles with growth hormone and 241 without.
+In another study (4) on growth hormone supplemented IVF cycles in poor responders, 159 women were studied as they pursued a total of 488 IVF treatment cycles between 2002 and 2006, comprising 221 cycles with growth hormone and 241 without.
 Growth hormone co-treatment was shown to increase pregnancy rates in fresh and frozen cycles in all age groups - especially younger age groups - the researchers concluded that:

 “GH (growth hormone) cycles resulted in significantly more babies delivered per transfer than non-GH cycles...
 (20% versus 7%).
 The data uniquely show that the effect of GH is directed at oocyte and subsequent embryo quality.”

 This article is purely for educational and informational purposes and is not intended to substitute for medical diagnosis or treatment for which you should consult a physician.